 PSALMS 103:17 (David)

-17 But the mercy of the LORD is from everlasting to everlasting upon those who fear him, and his
+17 But the mercy of Yahweh is from everlasting to everlasting upon those who fear him, and his righteousness to children's children;

 PSALMS 145:18-19 (David)

 Note: Sadly, not enough Christians today have a genuine reverential fear of God.
 It is clean and everlasting (Psalm 19:9), it keeps away evil (Proverbs 19:23), it brings upon us salvation (Psalm 85:9; 145:19), God's goodness (Psalm 31:19), God's pity (Psalm 103:13), God's provision (Psalm 34:9; 111:5), God's mercy (Psalm 103:11; 103:17; Luke 1:50), deliverance (Psalm 34:7), blessings (Psalm 115:13), and the fulfilling of our desires (Psalm 145:19).
 It comes through learning the word of God (Deuteronomy 4:10; 17:19; 31:13; Proverbs 2:1-5), by being obedient to God (Deuteronomy 8:6; 14:23; 28:58), through repentance (2 Corinthians 7:9-11), and through seeing signs and miracles (Luke 5:24-26; 7:14-16).
 It is the beginning of wisdom (Psalm 111:10), it gives God pleasure (Psalm 147:11), and when we have it, it will cause us to depart from evil (Exodus 20:20; Proverbs 16:6).
 Fearing God is an attribute of those who are obedient to God's word (Deuteronomy 5:29; 6:2; 8:6; 28:58), of the righteous (Psalm 112:1-3), of God's servants (Psalm 119:38), and of his saints (Psalm 34:9).
-Certainly God will deliver those who fear him, he cannot lie (Numbers 23:19; Titus 1:2).
+Certainly God will deliver those who fear him - he cannot lie (Numbers 23:19; Titus 1:2).

 PROVERBS 28:26 (Solomon)